brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

 ### More Software for Chrooted Linux

  1. Fonts will be needed.
-Right now we are using `fonts-noto-cjk`.
+Right now we are using `fonts-noto-cjk`; can get all available No-Tofu fonts using `sudo apt install fonts-noto-*`.
 We also had to use `xfontsel fonts-noto-cjk`, but this has not been documented yet.

  1. Clone the [vim_configuration repo](https://github.com/brannerchinese/vim_configuration) and configure following instructions there.